vijithjithu/TransChem1/README.md

 ## Datasets

 Nine out of 10 datasets are curated from the publication "TransPolymer: a Transformer-based language model for polymer property predictions"  by Xu et al. and the Atmoization energy dataset is taken from the Polymer genome.
+The folder "data" contains all the input data for GPR, TransPolymer and TransChem models.
+The folders with "_opt" contain the TransChem architecture and corresponding  hyperparameters, which are stored in config_rfe files.